timetraveler78/TuringPi2/README.md

 ### I've found the documentation for Turing Pi.
 Can I use that with TPI2?
 No. Turing Pi V1 is a different device.

+### How can I flash an operating system on my CM4 with onboard eMMC?
+Please have a look at this tutorial [How to flash Linux on a CM4 with eMMC in a TuringPi2](/TuringPi2-cm4-emmc)

 ## LOGISTICAL

 ### When will TPI2 ship?